Parton distributions confront LHC Run II data: a quantitative appraisal: Data-theory comparison appraisal

 The values of $\chi^2_{\rm exp}$ and $\chi^2_{\rm exp+th}$ computed with the baseline NNPDF4.0 PDF set and with all the aforementioned PDF sets are collected in Table~\ref{tab:Z8tev}.
 Values are displayed for the ATLAS measurement of~\cite{ATLAS:2023lsr}, which is included only in fits (b), (c), and (d), for the ATLAS measurement of~\cite{ATLAS:2017rue}, which is included in the NNPDF4.0, aN$^3$LO MHOU, MHOU, and QED fits, and for the subset of the ATLAS measurement of~\cite{ATLAS:2017rue} corresponding to the invariant mass bin of the $Z$ peak.
 This way, the kinematic coverage is the same as in~\cite{ATLAS:2023lsr}.
 The results corresponding to the NNPDF4.0 baseline fit are the same as in Table~\ref{tab-chi2-atlasz-all}.

 From Table~\ref{tab:Z8tev}, we make the following conclusions.
 The ATLAS dataset of~\cite{ATLAS:2017rue} is described fairly well by NNPDF4.0, including the bin corresponding to the $Z$-peak invariant mass, whereas the dataset of~\cite{ATLAS:2023lsr} is not, even when accounting for theoretical uncertainties in the computation of $\chi^2_{\rm exp+th}$.
 This state of affairs does not change if one considers variants of the NNPDF4.0 PDF sets including N$^3$LO corrections, MHOUs, or QED corrections.
-The ATLAS dataset of~\cite{ATLAS:2017rue} is described with comparable quality by a PDF set determined from a fit without it (fit (a)) or from a fit that includes instead the ATLAS measurement of~\cite{ATLAS:2023lsr} (fit (b)).
-On the other hand, the description of the ATLAS measurement of~\cite{ATLAS:2023lsr} remains as poor as with the other PDF sets if one uses PDFs from fit (a), whereas it improves significantly, albeit remaining sub-optimal, if one uses PDFs from fit (b).
-This state of affairs improves only marginally if fit (b) is supplemented with MHOUs (fit (d)).
-A good description of the ATLAS measurement of~\cite{ATLAS:2023lsr} can be achieved in fit (c), in which this dataset is overweighted.
-The price to pay is a moderate deterioration in the description of the ATLAS measurement of~\cite{ATLAS:2017rue} and a significant deterioration of other LHC and Tevatron Drell-Yan measurements included by default in the fit.
-We therefore conclude that the ATLAS measurement of~\cite{ATLAS:2023lsr}, with regards to NNPDF4.0, is inconsistent both internally and with the other datasets included in the fit.
-Additional investigations on the reasons for this evidence will be left to future work.
+It is therefore unlikely that theoretical inaccuracy is a limitation in the description of the ATLAS measurement of~\cite{ATLAS:2023lsr}.
+The ATLAS dataset of~\cite{ATLAS:2017rue} is described with comparable quality by a PDF set determined from a fit without it (fit (a)); in this case, the description of the ATLAS dataset of~\cite{ATLAS:2023lsr} does not improve in a significant way.
+If instead one tries to fit the ATLAS measurement of~\cite{ATLAS:2023lsr} (fit (b)), the value of $\chi^2_{\rm exp+th}$ ($\chi^2_{\rm exp}$) improves by about $2\sigma$ ($8\sigma$).
+At the same time, the description of the ATLAS measurement of~\cite{ATLAS:2017rue} does not change in a significant way.
+We therefore conclude that the old and new measurements are not in tension between each other.
+The picture can be further improved if one repeats fit (b) with inclusion of MHOUs (fit (d)): in this case, the values of $\chi^2_{\rm exp+th}$ and $\chi^2_{\rm exp}$ reduce by about another half of a sigma.
+One may finally wonder whether the ATLAS measurement of~\cite{ATLAS:2023lsr} is in tension with other datasets included in NNPDF4.0.
+In this respect, fit (c) reveals that an overly good description of the dataset can be achieved if it is overweighted.
+The description of the ATLAS measurement of~\cite{ATLAS:2017rue} is not significantly altered, in comparison to the other fits, thus confirming that the two measurements are consistent with each other.
+However, the global fit quality deteriorates significantly: the total $\chi^2_{\rm exp}$ per point increases from 1.16 (in the default NNPDF4.0 fit) to 1.24.
+Because there are about 4600 fitted data points, this corresponds to a worsening of about $4\sigma$.
+Inspection of individual dataset figures reveals that this is due to a deterioration in the description of several Drell-Yan measurements, which see the following increase in the value of $\chi^2_{\rm exp}$: D0 $W$ muon asymmetry production~\cite{D0:2014kma} from 1.91 to 4.27 ($n_{\rm dat}=9$); ATLAS $W$, $Z$ production, 7~TeV~\cite{ATLAS:2016nqi} from 1.67 to 3.07 ($n_{\rm dat}=53$); LHCb $Z$ production, 7~TeV~\cite{LHCb:2012gii} from 1.65 to 2.48 ($n_{\rm dat}=9$); LHCb $W^\pm$ production, 7~TeV~\cite{LHCb:2015okr} from 1.97 to 4.12 ($n_{\rm dat}=29$); and LHCb $Z$ production, 8~TeV~\cite{LHCb:2015kwa} from 1.33 to 2.32 ($n_{\rm dat}=17$).
+We therefore conclude that the ATLAS measurement of~\cite{ATLAS:2023lsr} is in tension with these other datasets.